ak--47/mpEZTrack/README.md

 ## tracking all clicks 🐁 <div id="clicks"></div>
 when tracking "every click on every element" on any webpage, in combination with some of the other options it is _possible_ to end up with 2 distinct click events in mixpanel that represent actually represent a single user click

-for example, consider the following HTML, which represents a button styled by an SVG:
+for example, consider the following HTML, which represents an invisible button styled by an SVG:
 ```html
 <button class="more-info">
         <svg width="24" height="24" viewBox="0 0 24 24" class="feather feather-more-horizontal">